ritza-co/tarantool-doc/doc/book/cartridge/cartridge_dev.rst

 ================================================================================

-For a quick start, skip the details below and jump right away to the :ref:`getting started guide <getting_started-cartridge>`.
+For a quick start, skip the details below and jump right away to the :ref:`getting started guide <cartridge_getting_started>`.

-For a deep dive into what you can do with Tarantool Cartridge, go on with this section.
+For a deep dive into what you can develop with Tarantool Cartridge, go on with this section.

 To develop and start an application, in short, you need to go through the following steps: